 However, by April 2018, all private rented properties must be brought up to a certain energy efficiency level.
 After that time, it will be illegal to rent out a property which is non-compliant.
 Where tenants are already living in a property, the landlord has until 2020 to complete the improvements.

 Every property currently has an Energy Performance Certificate, rating the property between category A (the most efficient) and G (the least efficient).
-In 2018, the minimum acceptable standard will become category E.
+In 2018, the minimum acceptable standard will become category E. For more advice on this, you can contact Base Energy who are located in Liverpool for SAP Calculations and Energy Performance certificates.

 A landlord’s first consideration should be the availability of government funding to support the necessary improvements, where a property is currently rated as F or G. The Green Deal is worthwhile – because it comes in the form of a loan which is repaid through the property’s energy bills, it will therefore be repaid by the tenant, making the outlay for the landlord negligible.
 Tenants themselves can apply for this with their landlord’s consent.